Aao Kahani Buntay Hain

-Aao Kahani Buntay Hain is a Pakistani television series directed by Kanwal Khoosat and produced by Irfan Khoosat.
+Aao Kahani Buntay Hain is a 2011 Pakistani television series directed by Kanwal Khoosat and produced by Irfan Khoosat.
+It was broadcast by PTV Home.
 It stars Nauman Ijaz and Sania Saeed in lead roles in the characters of a writer husband and a historian wife respectively, who play roles in their own conceived stories.

-At 12th Lux Style Awards, it won Best TV Actor-Terrestrial to Ijaz, out of four nominations.
+At the 12th Lux Style Awards, it won Best TV Actor-Terrestrial to Ijaz, out of four nominations.

 Plot summary

 The series revolves around a married couple who has artistic nature.
 The historian wife and the writer husband, has a warm relationship and share a close bond with each other.
 At every night, they conceived their stories and themselves play the roles of the characters of these stories.